avalcarcel9/Website/content/research/index.md

 ### Automatic Lesion Segmentation

 Multiple sclerosis is an inflammatory disease of the brain and spinal cord characterized by demyelinating white matter referred to as white matter lesions.
 The number and volume of lesions are essential for evaluating disease-modifying therapies and monitoring disease activity.
-The current gold standard approach for lesion classification is the manual segmentation by a radiologist or other imaging scientist.
+The current gold standard approach for lesion classification is manual segmentation by a radiologist or other imaging scientist.
 Unfortunately, these methods are prone to a large amount of intra- and inter- observer variability.
 Automated segmentation reduces cost, variability, and time but remains challenging.
-The majority of statistical techniques for the automated segmentation of white matter lesion are based on a single imaging modality, but recent advances have used multimodal techniques for identifying white matter lesions.
+The majority of statistical techniques for the automated segmentation of white matter lesions are based on a single imaging modality, but recent advances have used multimodal techniques for identifying white matter lesions.
 This motivated me to develop MIMoSA a machine learning algorithm which leverages features that capture not only the mean structure within an image but also the covariance structure between complementary MRI contrasts.
 MIMoSA was built to automatically segment T2 hyperintense lesions.

 <center>![picture](/img/research/lesionseg.png)</center>